 The Veterans Room: A Gilded Age Shrine at the Park Avenue Armory

 The Cathedral Basilica of the Sacred Heart is a beautiful, massive Gothic Revival church in Newark, New Jersey.
-Join me for a virtual tour where I recap my recent visit.
+There, I recap my recent visit.

 Miss Florence’s Painted Dining Room